Aeroluna/LunaCoopMod/README.md

 This increases the reliability of Ghosts getting the extra snipes off.

+- Added a new Aegis Plating passive to Hellbat Rangers.
+  - Reduced damage taken to a maximum of 15.

+Hellbats tend to not even be worth the mineral cost as they die too easily.
+Giving them Hardened Shield should improve their effectiveness as a frontline, especially when facing high damage burst like Yamatos.

 ## Stukov

 - Changed Infested Banshee P2 Deploy ability to allow casting while moving.